 She founded Media Diversified, (2013-2022) with a mission to challenge the homogeneity of voices in UK news media, through addressing the under-representation of marginalised communities.
 In 2015 she co-founded the Bare Lit Festival of writing.

-Her decades long commitment to grassroots activism led to her campaigning about women’s representation in Theatre, child abuse by UN peacekeepers in war zones, media equity, the Nationality and Borders Bill, Sentences of Imprisonment for Public Protection (IPP), missing and murdered Black women and children in the UK and Sickle cell anemia.
+Her decades-long commitment to grassroots activism has included campaigning for women’s representation in theatre, exposing child abuse by UN peacekeepers in war zones, advocating for media equity, challenging the Nationality and Borders Bill, addressing Imprisonment for Public Protection (IPP) sentences, highlighting cases of missing and murdered Black women and children in the UK, and raising awareness about sickle cell anemia.

-She was based in East Africa from 2007, where she reported on Acid Attacks, Blood Minerals in the Democratic Republic of Congo and the Kampala terrorist bombings of 2010 for news outlets including CNN, Deutsche Welle, France 24 and Agence France Presse.
+She lived in East Africa from 2007, where she reported on acid attacks, conflict minerals in the Democratic Republic of Congo, and the 2010 Kampala terrorist bombings for international news platforms including CNN, Deutsche Welle, France 24 and AFP.

-She directed and co-produced her first film for Aljazeera English in 2009.
-The Super Ladies is about three Ugandan women rally drivers and a race with a dramatic outcome.
+In 2009, she directed and co-produced her first documentary film for Al Jazeera English.
+The Super Ladies tells the story of three Ugandan women rally drivers and a race with a dramatic outcome.

 In 2016 Samantha was a judge at the Editorial Intelligence UK Comment Awards and was on the advisory panel for the British Film Institute's Black Star Season.

-In 2024 she co-founded TRAWL a TV and Audio Production partnership, focusing on the Criminal Justice System with award-winning director and producer Duncan Bulling.
+In 2024 she co-founded TRAWL with award-winning director and producer Duncan Bulling.
+TRAWL is a TV and Audio Production partnership, focusing on the Criminal Justice System.

 Between a Rock, a Hard Place and a Dystopia is a reader-supported publication.
 To receive new posts and support my work, become a paid subscriber.